Jonathan Archer: Mirror Universe

-In the Mirror Universe, Jonathan Archer was first officer of the ISS Enterprise with the rank of Commander.
-In this universe, he served under the command of Captain Maximilian Forrest, the alternate version of Admiral Maxwell Forrest.
-Unlike in the "normal" Trek universe, where Forrest and Archer are close friends, the mirror versions of the characters did not get along well at all.
+In the Mirror Universe, Jonathan Archer is first officer of the ISS Enterprise with the rank of Commander.
+In this universe, he serves under the command of Captain Maximilian Forrest, the alternate version of Admiral Maxwell Forrest.
+In contrast to the "normal" Trek universe, where Forrest and Archer are close friends, the mirror versions of the characters do not get along well at all.

-Like most characters in the Terran Empire, the mirror Archer was treacherous, cunning and scheming.
-He led a mutiny against Forrest and took over Enterprise.
-However, with the help of T'Pol and other Vulcans, Forrest was freed and retook the ship.
-Archer surrendered, but had locked the ship's navigation controls so its heading could not be altered.
-His reason for the mutiny was brought to light as he had been informed about a ship that seemed to be from another dimension.
-With the ship's course unable to be changed and Starfleet now intrigued by what Archer had become aware of, Forrest was ordered to investigate, he also had Archer punished in the Agony Booth for a then record of ten hours, giving the Commander only one hour to clean up and get ready for a staff meeting after his release.
-On arrival, they discovered the USS Defiant, a Starfleet ship from 100 years into the future of the "normal" universe.
+Like most characters in the Terran Empire, the mirror Archer is treacherous, cunning and scheming.
+He leads a mutiny against Forrest and takes over Enterprise.
+However, with the help of T'Pol and other Vulcans, Forrest is freed and retakes the ship.
+Archer surrenders, but had locked the ship's navigation controls so its heading could not be altered.
+His reason for the mutiny is brought to light as he had been informed about a ship that seemed to be from another dimension.
+With the ship's course unable to be changed and Starfleet now intrigued by what Archer has learned, Forrest is ordered to investigate.
+He also has Archer punished in the Agony Booth for a then record ten hours, giving the Commander only one hour to clean up and get ready for a staff meeting after his release.
+On arrival, they discover the USS Defiant, a Starfleet ship from 100 years into the future of the "normal" universe.

-Archer led an away team to take control of the Defiant while the Enterprise was destroyed by the Tholians.
-He and his team, plus survivors from the Enterprise, discovered the Defiant was not only from another dimension, but the future and that the alternate dimension never had a Terran Empire.
-After successfully crushing a rebellion against the Empire, Archer attempted to take the futuristic vessel to Earth where he would proclaim himself Emperor.
-However, before he could do so, he was killed by his universe's Hoshi Sato, who poisoned him, took the ship and claimed the Terran throne for herself.
+Archer leads an away team to take control of the Defiant while the Enterprise is destroyed by the Tholians.
+He and his team, plus survivors from the Enterprise, discover the Defiant was not only from another dimension, but the future and that the alternate dimension never had a Terran Empire.
+After successfully crushing a rebellion against the Empire, Archer attempts to take the future vessel to Earth where he plans to proclaim himself Emperor.
+However, before he can do so, he is killed by his universe's Hoshi Sato, who poisons him, takes the ship and claims the Terran throne for herself.